Vonage/vivid-3/docs/getting-statred/getting-started.md

 }
 ```

-Now that we have the font - we need to override vivid default font by adding to the css:
+Now that we have the _Spezia_ font families set up - we need to override Vivid's default typefaces by applying the following to the css:

 ```css
 .vvd-root {